 So we can expect a full album of Markus songs?

-Tomorrow “laughs” No, I don’t know, I definitely will do something one day but you really need time for this and some, yeah you can’t do it on a tour or while Helloween is doing some activities you know.
-There must be the time when you feel like there is something and then I’ve got a couple of songs ready, but you know you need time to get them proper done to train musicians and all that.
-That will take a while I guess.
-But there’s always some ideas there “laughs”
+Tomorrow “laughs” No, I don’t know, I definitely will do something one day, but you really need time for this and some, yeah you can’t do it on tour, or while Helloween is doing some activities, you know.
+There must be the time when you feel like there is something, and then I’ve got a couple of songs ready, but you know you need time to get them properly done to train musicians and all that.
+That will take a while, I guess.
+But there’s always some ideas there “laughs.”

 Have you ever tried singing by yourself?

-No, if I want to say something it’s … I don’t want to make myself a fool singing my safe, you know.
-I couldn’t even hit an elephant’s ass with a shovel, so why try singing? “laughs”
+No, if I want to say something, it’s … I don’t want to make myself a fool singing my safe, you know.
+I couldn’t even hit an elephant’s ass with a shovel, so why to try singing? “laughs.”

 Ok.
-It seems that we have spoken over 45 minutes already.
-Thank you Markus!
+It seems that we have spoken for over 45 minutes already.
+Thank you, Markus!